Kiran-Sawant/US-Macro-Spreadsheet/README.md

 - pandas_datareader

 ## Contents
-Open the excel file and run feedr.py, it will update the columns with latest numbers.
+Open the 'US endo Copy.xlsx' file and run feedr.py, it will update the columns with latest numbers.
 The feedr.py script collects the following US macro-economic indicators and feeds them to the 'US Endo Copy.xlsx' file.

   - Institute of Supply Managers, Producers Manufacturing Index(PMI).
   - Institute of Supply Managers, non-Manufacturing Index (NMI/Service PMI).